Muslim conquest of the Levant: Byzantine counterattack

 After the devastating defeat at Yarmouk, the remainder of the Byzantine empire was left vulnerable.
 With few military resources left, it was no longer in a position to attempt a military comeback in Syria.
 To gain time to prepare a defense of the rest of his empire, Heraclius needed the Muslims occupied in Syria.
 He thus sought help from the Christians (some of whom were Arabs) of Jazirah, mainly from Circesium and Hīt, who mustered a large army and marched against Emesa, Abu Ubaidah's headquarters.
 Abu Ubaidah withdrew all his forces from northern Syria to Emesa, and the Christians laid in a siege.
 Khalid was in favor of an open battle outside the fort, but Abu Ubaidah referred the matter to Umar, who sent a detachment from Iraq to invade Jazirah from three different routes.
 Another detachment was sent to Emesa from Iraq under Qa’qa ibn Amr, a veteran of Yarmouk, who had originally been sent to Iraq for the Battle of al-Qādisiyyah.
 Umar himself marched from Medina with 1,000 men.

 In 638, Muslims attacked Hīt, which they found to be well fortified; thus, they left a fraction of the army to impose a siege on the city, while the rest went after Circesium.
 When the Christians received the news of the Muslim invasion of their homeland, they abandoned the siege and hastily withdrew there.
 At this point Khalid and his mobile guard came out of the fort and devastated their army by attacking them from the rear.
+In late 638, Ibn Walid also captured Germanicia.

 On the orders of Umar, Sa'd ibn Abi Waqqas, commander of the Muslim army in Iraq, sent an army under Iyad ibn Ghanm to conquer the region between the Tigris and the Euphrates up to Urfa.
 In 639–640, Raqqa fell into Muslim hands, followed by most of Jazirah, the last base of the Eastern Roman Empire in the region, which surrendered peacefully and agreed to pay Jizya.